danielmkarlsson/SuperClean/README.md

 ).play
 )
 ```

 Find more examples of code I have written using this framework in this companion repository called
 [SuperClean-code](https://github.com/danielmkarlsson/SuperClean-code)

 ## Modify all of the things!!!11

-Now I might not be the bestest gun slinger there is round these here parts, but I was able to get this thing corralled, albeit
+Now I might not be the bestest gun slinger there is round these here parts, but I was able to get this thing corralled,
-awkwardly, so just goes to show, you can too!
-If you end using this and modifying it to better suit your needs I'd love to talk you
-about maybe including those changes here.
+so just goes to show, you can do it too!

+If you do end using this, and modifying it to better suit your needs, I'd love to talk you about maybe including those changes here.
 Please get in touch with me through [my site](https://danielmkarlsson.com/).